 If you’ve located catfish on your sonar and plan on anchoring and casting into them but you can’t get your boat to hold quickly and stay in the right place, you’re going to have a much harder time catching fish.

 The more the wind is blowing, the tougher it will be for you.

 Here’s how to anchor your boat the right way when catfishing in lakes and reservoirs.

-These techniques are specific to lakes and reservoirs and not the best way to anchor in heavy current.
+These techniques are specific to lakes and reservoirs and not the best way to anchor in heavy currents.

-In the future we’ll be posting some information on safely anchoring in rivers or in heavy current.
+In the future, we’ll be posting some information on safely anchoring in rivers or in heavy currents.